namhkoh/agentX/README.md

  - Add complexity in the environment for greater NN model.
  - Train in parallel training environment to increase learning speed.
  - Adjust the hyperparaemters to configure decision value and batch size.
  - More sophisticated 3D models and behaviours to carry out.

+# Augmented Reality version
+ - Experimentation with ARFoundation and ARcore to view the agent.